 Max stat pets: how and why?

-A few short months ago these all-250 pets were very rare, but thanks to some organized efforts to crate and share them, there are now more out there.
-Here are some tips to getting one and some reasons you might want to, in the form of questions and answers.
+Here are some tips to getting one and some reasons you might want to, in the form of frequently asked questions and answers.

 Why does this matter? - talents that boost a wizard's stats will have the highest values.